 We next turn to evaluate the robustness of the effects.
-We rule out that they are driven by attrition, data limitations on birth location, differential trends in coal mining regions, or by mine closures preceding and following childhood.
+We propose an additional strategy to address concerns regarding the exogeneity of mine closure decisions.
+Additionally, we rule out that the baseline results are driven by attrition, data limitations on birth location, differential trends in coal mining regions, or by mine closures preceding and following childhood.